Biart95/appleseed-volumetric-rendering-proposal/detailed.md

 - `PhaseFunction::sample(...)` - takes `VolumeSegment` and computes incoming direction (if not absorbed) and probability of this pair of directions [`PhaseFunctionSample`]
 - `PhaseFunction::transmission(...)` - takes `VolumeSegment` and computes the ratio of light that is not absorbed or out-scattered while traversing the segment
 - `PhaseFunction::evaluate(...)` - evaluates the amount of light [`Spectrum`] in-scattered from the given direction

+**Question** Should phase function has methods that integrate transmission along the ray?
+Probably, yes.

 ## 2. Implement Heyney-Greenstein and Isotropic phase functions.